saylesss88/nix-book/src/flakes/flake_outputs_4.2.md

   - We're saying, My flakes `hello` package is exactly the same as the `hello` package found inside the `nixpkgs` input flake.

+  - It's important to understand that within the scope of the `outputs` function (i.e. within your flake), `nixpkgs` is available at the top-level (i.e. the `= nixpkgs` part) because we explicitly passed it as an argument but for individual modules outside of this flake the scope is lost, and `inputs.nixpkgs` is needed.

 The following command builds the reexported package: